R0obin/Books-Scraping-with-Python-and-Selenium/README.md

-# Web Scraping Project with Python and Selenium
+# Books Scraping Project with Python and Selenium

 🚀 Exciting News!
 Just Completed a Web Scraping Project with Python and Selenium! 🐍💻